Trump–Musk feud: Flurry of threats

 After the press conference, Trump turned to Truth Social to address the situation.
 He repeated that Musk went "CRAZY" about the "EV Mandate", which Musk immediately called a lie.
 Trump then threatened to cut Musk's government contracts.
-In response, Musk said that Trump was in the Epstein files.
+In response, Musk said that Trump was in the Epstein files, and shared a 1992 video of Trump partying with Jeffrey Epstein.

 Musk then stated that SpaceX was decommissioning its Dragon 2 spacecraft.
 Crew Dragon is the only operational American crewed vehicle capable of docking with the International Space Station, while Cargo Dragon and Cygnus operate American cargo missions to the station.
 Musk deleted the post shortly after it attracted attention, and later declared that the spacecraft would not be decommissioned while responding to an X user who advised him to "cool off".
 Two minutes later, Musk called for a third Trump impeachment.

 Tariffs and truce

-Musk ended his barrage of tweets by reiterating that tariffs would cause a recession in the second half of 2025.
+Musk reiterated that tariffs would cause a recession in the second half of 2025.

 Later that evening, Musk responded to hedge fund billionaire Bill Ackman's plea that the country was stronger when Musk and Trump were allies, saying he was not wrong.
 Politico reported that Musk and Trump were scheduled to be on a call to reconcile.